 Help your potential matches find common interests.

-Rodelinda--I'll listen to anything he's singing.
+song or Rodelinda--I'll listen to anything he's singing.

 I went on a solo road trip recently and was unexpectedly not able

 to use Spotify, so I ended up plugging in my not-often-used iPod